The Ultimate List of 31 Tax Deductions for Shop Owners

 Inventory

 This is defined as merchandise you purchase to resell.
-You can only write off the cost of inventory that is sold.
+You can write off only the cost of inventory that is sold.
 If you have unsold inventory, that is considered an asset.

 7. Decor